spacemeat/humon/README.md

                  diodes
                MOSFETs,,,,,,, ],,,

-I find myself sometimes using commas when placing list or dict elements on one line, as on line `foo` above, and not using them elsewise.
+I find myself sometimes using commas when placing list or dict elements on one line, as on line `[1]` above, and not using them elsewise.
 In other words, what comes natural to my typing is legal Humon, and requires no grammarizing.
 I like designing structure without worrying about the punctuation; indeed, this little nit was one of the main motivations behind Humon's development.

 **Comments have no meaning.**
-Humon doesn't know or care about your comments.
-Humon commentary is just noise.
-But because they have meaning to humans, they are not discarded; see below.
+Any Unicode code points can be in any comments.
+Humon doesn't require your comments to contain any particular information.
+Because they have meaning to humans, they are not discarded by the parser; see below.

 **Annotations are their own thing, and exist out of band.**
 Annotations are the only sort of special syntax-y feature of Humon.
 The first working versions of the format didn't include them, but as I used Humon in those early days, I found that I wanted a convenient shorthand that sort of *jumped out of the structure* to provide context data, or specify certain rare conditions.
 Something formal and machineable, but that also didn't force modifications to the structure in place and were never strictly necessary.
 I settled on annotations.